 • Once salmon is cool enough to handle, use a butter knife to gently separate skin from salmon (start at one end, shimmying the knife between the flesh and the skin until skin is removed).
 Gently scrape off any large pieces of salmon stuck to skin (some small bits are OK). • Heat pan used for salmon over medium heat; add salmon skin, cut sides down.
 Cook, pressing down with a spatula on any spots that still need crisping, 20-30 seconds per side.
 TIP: It’s OK if the skin doesn’t appear fully crispy yet; it’ll crisp as it cools! • Transfer crispy salmon skin to a paper-towel-lined plate.
 Pat both sides with paper towels until completely dry.

 • Fluff rice with a fork; stir in lime zest and remaining cilantro.
 Taste and season with salt if desired. • Divide rice between shallow bowls.
-Top with salmon (cut sides down) and as much salad as you like.
+Top with salmon (cut sides down) and as much slaw as you like.
 Spoon any remaining dressing over rice.
 Garnish with crispy salmon skin and serve with remaining lime wedges.

 Fish is fully cooked when internal temperature reaches 145°.